 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.
 However, you may not have great success and the heat from the dryer may make the stain impossible to remove.

 Remove any beet solids from the carpet with a knife or spoon.
-Do not rub because that will push the stain deeper in the fibers.
+Do not rub because that will push the stain deeper into the fibers.

 Blot the stained area with a clean, white paper towel to absorb as much liquid as possible.
 To remove the dye stain, start with one tablespoon of household ammonia in one-half cup warm water.
 Stir well to mix.
 Use a clean white cloth to dipped in the ammonia and water solution to sponge the stain.
 Work from the outside edges toward the center to keep the stain as small as possible.